Career Opportunities in the Legal Field

 Careers in Legal Consulting

-- Jury Consultant: A jury consultant guides attorneys toward selecting sympathetic jurors at trial, as well as to avoiding unsympathetic jurors, through the voir dire process — the series of questions posed to potential jurors as lawyers try to narrow down those they want to sit on the jury.
-It can involve doing background research and interpreting body language, both during voir dire and later during trial.
+- Jury Consultant: A jury consultant guides attorneys toward selecting sympathetic jurors at trial and helps them avoid unsympathetic jurors.
+They do this by posing a series of questions to potential jurors.
+It can also involve doing background research and interpreting body language, both during questioning and later during trial.

 - Legal Videographer: Also known as a forensic videographer, this career option involves creating video images for trial.
 The videographer may also present the images at trial under oath.

 - Accident Reconstructionist: This individual often has a background in engineering or law enforcement.
-He examines the details of an accident to recreate how it might have occurred and ultimately who, if anyone, is to blame.
+THey examine the details of an accident to recreate how it might have occurred and ultimately who, if anyone, is to blame.

 Careers in Legal Administration